 ECCI is home to a dynamic ecosystem of businesses, charities and public sector organisations.
 Here, we profile some of the start-ups we've supported over the years so you can explore who they are and what they do.

 Alterwaste, supported through the Climate-KIC Accelerator at ECCI, creates eco-friendly products out of industrial waste by-products.
-The company’s flagship product is a range of fully-compostable tableware made from eggshells.
+The company’s current foucus is a new material developed from eggshells.
 Director Martina Zupan aims to divert thousands of tonnes of shells from landfill each year and cut plastic use.

 BEECH PRODUCT SOLUTIONS

 This start-up aims to provide a cost-effective alternative to plastic food packaging with a biodegradable material made from food waste.
 It will use food waste from agriculture and retail to make PLA (polylactic acid) pellets for manufacturing.
 Founder John Sloan won a place on ECCI’s Greenhouse programme for early stage start-ups.

 Boxergy is a distributed energy management system, supported through ECCI’s Climate-KIC Accelerator.
 It aggregates capacity from local heat pumps to provide heat and hot water at lower costs.
 Successful entrepreneur and Boxergy creator, Jim Laidlaw, wants to make a difference by encouraging the adoption of renewable power generation.

 CLEAN WATER WAVE

 This start-up, supported by the Climate-KIC Accelerator, created the CAFE (Clean Aqua for Everyone) filter.
 It offers a sustainable, long-term solution to contaminated drinking water in communities around the world.
 Founder Stephanie Terreni Brown dreams of providing safe, clean water to 10 million people in the next 10 years.

 Michael Shaw’s product Farm-Hand is an affordable smart irrigation system that provides ‘right-time, right-volume’ irrigation to crops.
 Aimed at farmers in water-stressed India, it uses smartphones to change wasteful practices like leaving water pumps on all day.
 The start-up is being supported by ECCI’s Climate-KIC Accelerator programme.

-This start-up aims to disrupt outdated approaches to housing by providing small, energy efficient and affordable homes.
+This start-up aims to disrupt outdated approaches to housing by providing modular, energy efficient and affordable homes.
 Founders Dr Shemaiah Weekes and Dr Mike Page aim to reduce energy emissions to net zero and reduce embedded carbon in building materials.
 Their company was supported by ECCI’s Climate-KIC Greenhouse programme.